b1narykid/Roku/README.md

 let independentStack = Roku<IndependentStackBase>(storage: storage)
 ```

-or with a custom stack that conforms to `StackProtocol` and `StorageModelBased` protocols.
+or with a custom stack that conforms to `StackProtocol` and `StorageModelContainer` protocols.

 ```swift
 let myAwesomeStack = Roku<AwesomeStack>(storage: storage)